cobalt2727/L4T-Megascript/README.md

 - Cobalt: Manager/Lead Dev
 - Lugsole: Contributor
 - Lang Kasempo: Contributor
-- Gman: Contributor
+- theofficialgman: Contributor
 - Fafabis: Contributor
 - Azkali: Advice, part of Switchroot dev team
 - Beta testers in the Discord that put up with Cobalt breaking things every other day

 ## Do you have a question or an idea about the project?
-You're in luck - we've got a Discord server: [opening soon™!]
+You're in luck - we've got a Discord server: [opening soon™!] <Br>
+Also chekout the discussions tab, make a post there with your ideas!

 ## Credits
 - STJr: Developers, SRB2